Richard Speight Jr.: Podcast

 Speight has participated in several celebrity podcasts including Thrilling Adventure Hour (Episodes 148, 159, 165, 171, 195, 196) and Michael Rosenbaum's Inside of You (2018).
 After the beginning of the 2020 Coronavirus pandemic, Benedict and Speight teamed again to brighten their communities with their own podcast series ...And My Guest Is Richard Speight, each offering original perspectives of COVID-19 life in lockdown.
-It evolved into Kings of Con: The Podcast, a much anticipated revival of the Speight-Benedict brand.
+It evolved into Kings of Con: The Podcast, a much-anticipated revival of the Speight-Benedict brand.

 Continuing the legacy of Supernatural, the two host a weekly podcast Supernatural: Then and Now (2022), revisiting every episode along with the show's cast & crew as guests.

 Music and music videos

-As a talented musician and performer, Speight has been a part of the music industry both on and off screen.
-A guitar and bass player with over two decades of experience, Speight's music career has been a colorful collaboration with many gifted artists.
+A guitar and bass player, Speight has been a part of the music industry both on and off screen.
+Speight's music career has been a included collaborations with various artists.

 Speight has been in several bands.
 First, he was in a cover band in high school called The Distortion Hawgs (1986), where he performed lead vocals & bass.
 He was the guitarist for Fugitive Pope in 1993.
 While in college he was in the band Strange Neighbors in 1989 with actor and harmonica player Tim Omundson.
 Speight participates as a guest singer on several albums by singer songwriter & producer Jason Manns– Christmas with Friends (2014), Covers with Friends (2016), and Recovering with Friends (2018).
 The highest ranking of collaborations with Manns include the chart debut at #16 on iTunes for Covers with Friends and peaked #12 for Recovering with Friends on Billboard.
-Speight released his debut album with a country band "Dick Jr. & The Volunteers" called The Dance and How To Do It (2019) produced by Manns.
+Speight released his debut album with a country band "Dick Jr. & The Volunteers" called The Dance and How to Do It (2019) produced by Manns.